Towards High-Fidelity Gaussian Splatting with Queried-Convolution Neural Networks: Experiments

-\noIndentHeading{Adding Parameters to Gaussians.} \qnn design adds network in splatted (\twoD) space.
-An alternative is to add extra $32$ parameters to the \threeD gaussians in \threeD space similar to Textured-GS \citep{chao2025textured}, splatting these parameters, passing through a \cnn with varying convolutional layers and then adding as a residual in \cref{tab:nvs_gauss_params}.
-Note that this does not change the number of gaussians but only changes the number of parameters per gaussian.
-The results in \cref{tab:nvs_gauss_params} show that adding parameters to \threeD gaussian overfits to the training data and does not generalize.

-\noIndentHeading{Increasing Number of Gaussians.} Another potential alternative to improve \highFreq details is by increasing the number of \threeD gaussians.
-Since the original \gs baseline does not restrict the number of \threeD gaussians, we go with the \mcmc baseline \citep{kheradmand20243d} which lets us control the final number of gaussians.
-We find that this approach suffers from optimization difficulties beyod $4$M gaussians since the training performance improves but the val performance saturates.
-We also see this behaviour in \cref{fig:mcmc_scale_gaussians} where the red curve of \mcmc saturates at the end.
-This is expected since \cref{th:num_gaussians} analytically shows that decreasing \mse (increasing \psnr) needs increasing the number of gaussians exponentially.
-This makes increasing number of gaussians unscalable.

-\noIndentHeading{Number of Convolution Layers.} Finally, we experiment with the number of convolution layers to pinpoint the optimal \qnn depth in \cref{tab:nvs_conv_layers}.
+\noIndentHeading{Sensitivity to Number of Layers.} Finally, we experiment with the number of convolution layers to pinpoint the optimal \qnn depth in \cref{tab:nvs_conv_layers}.
 We found that reducing the number of layers below four negatively impacted performance, while increasing the count beyond four did not provide any additional benefit.
+Hence, \qnn for \nvs uses four layers.